garfielder/notes/TechDoc.md

 * instruction formats number is small
 * Easy to to schedule on pipeline
 * Can easily be optimized by pipeline
+## Pipeline
+*A technique that allows to start an instruction before completing another one*
+* It has many stages, each stage carries out a different part ofinstruction or operation, which cooperats at a synchronized clock, are connected to form a pipe
+* An implementation technique to exploits parallesim among instructions in a sequential stream